Jessica Hammond: After the 2020 election

 In December 2020, Hammond spoke at a protest outside Parliament designed to remind MPs of a recent survey by The Salvation Army where one in five Kiwis said they can't afford to celebrate Christmas.
 The demonstration has been organised by the United Community Action Network (UCAN) after more than 40 welfare and poverty charities signed an open letter to the Government pleading for them to increase welfare in the lead up to Christmas.

+2023 election

+During the 2023 New Zealand general election, Hammond stood as The Opportunities Party's candidate in Ōhāriu.
+She ranked sixth on the party list.
+On 18 September, Hammond took part in a Newstalk ZB-sponsored election debate with Labour Member of Parliament Greg O'Connor and National Member of Parliament Nicola Willis, who were also contesting the Ōhāriu electorate.

+On 14 October, Hammond came fourth place in Ōhāriu, receiving 2,975 votes.
+TOP received 2.22% of the party vote, below the five percent threshold needed to enter Parliament.

 Personal life

 Hammond was born in Wellington, New Zealand.
 Hammond has qualifications in economics, psychology, and philosophy.
 Hammond graduated with a Masters in Philosophy from Victoria University of Wellington and has 2 children.
 Hammond is a Khandallah homeowner.
 She works as a public servant.

 Hammond's daughters both have allergies and Hammond has written about the precautions taken as a parent to prevent reactions.

 In 2016, Hammond wrote the play Kiwiman and Robin, which was performed at Gryphon Theatre.
 Inspired by The Marvelous Mrs. Maisel, Hammond performed at an open mic stand-up comedy night in 2019.